Help/security

 What to do with a malicious file

-1. Quarantine it — moves the file to wp-content/powersec-quarantine/ (still recoverable but no longer executes)
+1. Quarantine it — moves the file to wp-content/powersec-quarantine/ (still recoverable)

 2. Investigate the entry point — how did the attacker upload this?
 Often a vulnerable plugin